nahandove/SmartCalculator/README.txt

 equations consisting of different operations and parenthesis e.g. a * (b + c) - d / 3, where a, b, c, d, and e can be integers or previously assigned variables.

-Variables can be assigned in this form x = y, where x is the variable consisting of one or more latin letters, and y is either an integer or a previously assigned variable.
+Variables can be assigned in this form x = y, where x is the variable consisting of one or more Latin letters, and y is either an integer or a previously assigned variable.
 For instance, the user can assign variables consecutively: a = 5, b = a.
 The variable can also be reassigned to new values.
-If the variable name contains illegal characters (non-latin alphabets), the user is informed of their error.
+If the variable name contains illegal characters (non-Latin alphabets), the user is informed of their error.
 Similarly, the user is informed of their error if they try to assign a variable to another variable that had not been previously assigned.